 Access to clinical trials, like access to medical care, can be financially stressful.
-While not all trials have costs, some do, and financial stress can depend on whether a trial has any medical costs (e.g., for tests, visits, drugs), the participant has insurance that [adequately] covers the medical costs, the participant’s income level, and other factors such as potentially missing work and paying for non-medical costs like travel or childcare.
+While not all trials have costs, some do, and financial stress can depend on whether a trial has any medical costs (e.g., for tests, visits, drugs), the participant has insurance that adequately covers the medical costs, the participant’s income level, and other factors, such as potentially missing work and paying for non-medical costs like travel or childcare.
 Many trial sponsors, sites, and research teams work to cover trial-related medical costs, reimburse participants for non-medical costs like travel and childcare, and compensate participants for their time.
-However, there can be gaps in coverage, reimbursement might not be in the format or time period needed by participants, and in terms of compensation for participant time, and there can be impacts upon receipt of public benefits when participants are compensated for their time.
+However, there can be gaps in coverage, reimbursement might not be in the format or time period needed by participants, and in terms of compensation for participant time, there can be impacts upon receipt of public benefits.
+The MRCT Center has been working independently to bring awareness to this issue, and we are also collaborating with the Equitable Access to Clinical Trials Project.
+No one should lose savings, income, or benefits by participating in a clinical trial.

 Related Assets